chemalot/chemalot/README.md

 * **`sdfMDLSSSMatcher.csh`**
    Remove molecules from the SDF file that don't match any of substructures in MDL query file

+* **`sdfModelCreateValidate.pl`**
+   Use sdfRModelPredictor.pl to create a Machine Learning Model and validate at the same time using randomly selected training and test sets.

 * **`sdfMMConfAnalysis.pl`**
    Perform strain energy analysis of input conformers including generation and geometry optimization of a large number of conformations.
 Also evaluates the energy of the minimized input conformation with several restraint strengths.
    _Additional requirements: bmin, moebatch, szybki__